Two pound coin

-The British two pound coin (£2) is a denomination of sterling coinage.
-Its obverse has featured the profile of Queen Elizabeth II since the coin’s release.
-Three different portraits of the Queen have been used, with the current design by Jody Clark being introduced in 2015.
+The British two pound coin (£2) is a denomination of sterling coinage worth two pounds.
+Its obverse featured the profile of Queen Elizabeth II from the coin’s release until 2023, when King Charles III replaced her.
+Three different portraits of the Queen have been used, with the most recent design by Jody Clark being introduced in 2015.
 The reverse design features Britannia.

 The coin was released on 15 June 1998 (coins minted 1997) after a review of the United Kingdom's coinage decided that a general-circulation £2 coin was needed.
 The new bi-metallic coin design replaced a series of commemorative, uni-metallic coins which were issued between 1986 and 1996 to celebrate special occasions.
 Although legal tender, those earlier coins had never been common in everyday circulation.

-As of March 2014 there were an estimated 417 million £2 coins in circulation with an estimated face value of £834 million.
+Two pound coins are legal tender to any amount when offered in repayment of a debt; however, the coin's legal tender status is not normally relevant for everyday transactions.
+As of March 2014, there were an estimated 417 million £2 coins in circulation with an estimated face value of £834 million.

-Beyond the usual commemorative versions, no standard two pound coins have been minted for general circulation since 2016, although examples have been issued in uncirculated sets at a premium.
-This was because the concurrent introduction of the new version of the one pound coin had put enough £2 (and 20 pence) coins back into circulation, as people emptied coin jars primarily for the older one pound coin that was due to be withdrawn.
+Beyond the usual commemorative versions, no standard two pound coins were minted for general circulation between 2017 and 2020, although examples have been issued in uncirculated sets at a premium.
+This was because the concurrent introduction of the new version of the one pound coin had put enough £2 (and 20 pence) coins back into circulation, as people emptied coin jars primarily for the older one pound coin that was due to be withdrawn..
+Minting of the Britannia coin resumed again in 2021.

-£2 coins are legal tender to any amount when offered in repayment of a debt; however, the coin's legal tender status is not normally relevant for everyday transactions.